SModelS/smodels/docs/manual/source/Installation.rst

 In case everything fails, please contact smodels-users@lists.oeaw.ac.at

 Installation on Ubuntu 16.04
 ----------------------------

- * sudo apt install python-scipy python-numpy python-docutils python-argparse
+Installation on Ubuntu machines should be straightforward with superuser privileges (if you do not have superuser privileges see instructions below):

- * pip install unum pyslha
+ * sudo apt install gfortran python-setuptools python-scipy python-numpy python-docutils python-argparse
  * python setup.py install

-Note that the last two commands you either run as superuser, or with the "--user" flag.
+Note that the last command can be run as superuser, or with the "--user" flag.

 Installation on SL6